 Architects Kengo Kuma and Associates took inspiration from Andersen’s story ‘The Tinderbox’, in which a whole new world is concealed beneath a single tree.
 ‘The idea behind the architectural design resembled Andersen’s method, where a small world suddenly expands to a bigger universe,’ said Kuma.

-Admittedly, after a year of on-and-off lockdowns, all of our worlds could do with more than a little beefing up.
+Admittedly, after the rough couple of years we’ve all had, our worlds could do with more than a little beefing up.
 So: anyone for a fairytale trip to Odense?